TwilioDevEd/twiliochat-objc/README.md

    [access token](https://www.twilio.com/docs/api/ip-messaging/guides/identity) generated using your Twilio credentials in order to connect.
 First, we need to setup a server that will generate this token for the mobile application to use.
-We have created web versions of Twilio Chat, you can use any of these applications to generate the token that this mobile app requires, just pick you favourite flavour:
+We have created web versions of Twilio Chat, you can use any of these applications to generate the token that this mobile app requires, just pick you favorite flavor:

    * [PHP - Laravel](https://github.com/TwilioDevEd/twiliochat-laravel)
    * [C# - .NET MVC](https://github.com/TwilioDevEd/twiliochat-csharp)